peetceenatoo/first-neural-network-2/README.md

 <img src="img/sample.png" alt="Sample segmentation" width="300">

-This computer vision challenge focused on semantic segmentation of Mars surface images, assigning each pixel to one of five terrain classes: Background, Soil, Bedrock, Sand, and Big Rocks.
 Mars terrain segmentation is challenging due to strong class imbalance, low-resolution grayscale imagery, and subtle visual differences between terrain types, especially for small and rare structures such as Big Rocks.
+Moreover, as said before, images were black and white.

 While designing and implementing our solution, we explored:
 - Dataset cleaning and analysis